2 dead after Southern California fireworks explosion

-(CNN)Two people were killed Tuesday after a powerful commercial fireworks explosion in Ontario, California, according to the city fire department.
+Los Angeles (CNN)Two people were killed Tuesday after a powerful commercial fireworks explosion in Ontario, California, according to the city fire department.

 Multiple police and fire units responded to the scene -- about 35 miles east of downtown Los Angeles -- around 12:30 p.m.
 PST.
 A house was in flames, the department said.